svelte-id/svelte3-translation-id/repositories/sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 ---
-title: Updating arrays and objects
+title: Pembaruan Array dan Objek
 ---

 Because Svelte's reactivity is triggered by assignments, using array methods like `push` and `splice` won't automatically cause updates.
 For example, clicking the button doesn't do anything.